Lex

 My games focus on...

 everyone at the table having a good time and feeling safe to be themselves and be creative without judgment, on telling an interesting, exciting, and compelling story together.
-I focus on the player characters and let them direct the action as opposed to following a predetermined plot.
+I focus on the player characters and their backgrounds and motivations, using these for springboards for story & adventure.

 Rules are...

-the beginning not the end.
+the beginning not the end, guidelines not laws.
 Rules can't cover all possibilities.
-A good GM is willing to improvise and go beyond the rules.
-However rules help to maintain fairness at the table, and a good GM always carefully considers the consequences before changing a rule.
-The rules should be understood first.
+I'm willing to improvise and go beyond the rules.
+However rules help to maintain fairness at the table, and I always carefully consider the consequences before changing a rule.

 Lex's ideal table